gawe007/backupg/README.md

 Probably will add some feature like file filter selection etc later.

 ## Case Point
-1. To build 1 execute to backup some folder.
+1. To build a script to backup some folder.
-2. To create a cronjob / task scheduled backup.
+2. To create a cronjob / task scheduled backup script.
+3. To be a PHP class for your backup APP or Utility.

 ## Requirement
 1. Running PHP >= 7.4